coder/coder/docs/workspaces.md

 # create a workspace from the template; specify any variables
 coder create <workspace-name>

-# show the resources behind the workspace, and how to connect
+# show the resources behind the workspace and how to connect
 coder show <workspace-name>
 ```